inspiredlabs/cwb/src/routes/improve-programme-delivery-outcomes-you-already-run.md

 # Improve programme delivery outcomes you already run

 ## Our Programme Delivery Strategy

 Programme Delivery to engage children and young people is hard.
 Especially when the material should assist the recovery of children in disaster.
 Programme work happens where people are vulnerable to discrimination, overcrowding and health issues.

 When NGO encounter hurdles, tight budgets, or changes of plan, training standards slip.
 This is why we make updating Programme contents as easy as possible.

 To improve Programme Delivery already running, we integrate our material as discreet activities.
-These activities have a monitoring and evaluation component, to help measure impact.
-Because NGO need help building capacity and, life is complicated enough.
+To build capacity and measure impact these have a monitoring and evaluation component.
+Because life is complicated enough.

 ## How can NGO Improve Programme Delivery?